gmc-code/PC-microbit-micropython/docs/lessons/While_loops.rst

             .. tab-item:: Q4

-                Write a while loop that counts down from 24 to 18 in steps of 2, scrolling the numbers 24, 22, 20, 18.
+                Write a while-loop that counts down from 24 to 18 in steps of 2, scrolling the numbers 24, 22, 20, 18.

                 .. code-block:: python